tomaswolf/gerrit-gitblit-plugin/README.md

 Note: this is a fairly large plugin, adding many classes to the JVM Gerrit runs in.
 Depending on what kind of JVM you're using, I cannot exclude the possibility that adding GitBlit to Gerrit might lead to "java.lang.OutOfMemoryError: PermGen space".
 If you ever observe this, increase the "PermGen" memory for Gerrit.
-For the HotSpot JVM, you'd do that by adding the option `container.javaOptions = -XX:MaxPermSize=320m` (or whatever size you deem appropriate) to `gerrit.config`.
-Possibly you then also might want to increase Gerrit's maximum heap size a bit (that's `container.heapLimit`).
+For the Oracle HotSpot JVM < 8.0, you'd do that by adding the option
+`container.javaOptions = -XX:MaxPermSize=320m` (or whatever size you deem appropriate) to `gerrit.config`.
+Possibly you
+then also might want to increase Gerrit's maximum heap size a bit (that's `container.heapLimit`).
 See the [Gerrit documentation](https://gerrit-documentation.storage.googleapis.com/Documentation/2.9.1/config-gerrit.html#container).

+As of HotSpot 8.0, this "PermGen space" issue should not occur, and the "-XX:MaxPermSize" option has even been removed from HotSpot.
+See the [Java 8 compatibility guide](http://www.oracle.com/technetwork/java/javase/8-compatibility-guide-2156366.html).
+The reason is that HotSpot 8.0 stores the class metadata no longer in the Java heap but in native memory, like IBM's J9 VM does.

 # Configuration